Fremantle Stuff > people >

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council: 98.

-Impressive memorial to John Thomas in Fremantle Cemetery Anglican A. Seems the guy who did the lettering got his Cs and Rs mixed up.
+Impressive memorial to John Thomas in Fremantle Cemetery Anglican A. It seems that the guy who did the lettering got his Cs and Rs mixed up.

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council, source of the second image.